mpvl/errd/README.md

 Package `errd` uses Go's `panic` and `recover` mechanism to force the exit from `Run` if an error is encountered.
-On top of that, package `errd` manages its own defer state.
-The latter is necessary to properly interweave error and defer handling.
+On top of that, package `errd` manages its own defer state, which is necessary to properly interweave error and defer handling.
-Other than that it builds upon the customs and conventions that have been settled on in the Go community to cover many use cases with a relatively small API surface.
-For example, in most cases `defer` is either used for `Close`-ing or `Unlock`-ing.

 ## Naming